Nazmi Faiz: Johor Darul Ta'zim

 In December 2016, Nazmi left Selangor and signed a two-year contract with champions Johor Darul Ta'zim.

 Nazmi made his competitive debut in the 2017 AFC Champions League qualifying play-offs against Bangkok United.
 He scored his goal for the club in a 3–0 victory against Boeung Ket Angkor during the 2018 AFC Cup group stage.
 At the end of the season, he picked up a Malaysia Super League medal and help lifted a 4th consecutive title for Johor.

 International career

-National U-23
+Youth

 At the age of 17, Nazmi were selected for the 2011 Southeast Asian Games in Indonesia where Malaysia national under 23 team won the gold medal.
 He scored his first international goal against Bahrain national under 23 team during the 2012 Olympic qualification at the Bukit Jalil National Stadium.
 He also participated in 2013 Southeast Asian Games, 2015 Southeast Asian Games and 2014 Asian Games.

-National Team
+Malaysia

 Nazmi Faiz made his official debut for Malaysia in a friendly against Kuwait on 8 November 2013.